 Chemistry | Questions were asked from topics like, p-block, organic chemistry name reactions, Amines, GOC, Isomerism, Solutions, and Thermodynamics. | Purely NCERT-based with a slightly higher weightage for Inorganic Chemistry. |

 Mathematics | This section was lengthy.
-Questions were asked from Calculus, Vector 3D, Limit and Functions, Differentiablility, Continuity, Inntegral calculus and Binomial Theorem. | Involved complex reasoning in Probability and Complex Numbers. |
+Questions were asked from Calculus, Vector 3D, Limit and Functions, Continuity & Differentiablility, Inntegral calculus and Binomial Theorem. | Involved complex reasoning in Probability and Complex Numbers. |

 English & Aptitude | This section was easily doable and scoring. | This section was easily doable and scoring. |

 Along with the question paper, a detailed step-by-step solution for all memory-based questions for the VITEEE question paper 2026 is provided by our experts at Careers360.
 Students can match their answers with these solutions and evaluate their scores.
-Going through the VIT question paper 2026 with solutions will help students identify the mistakes they made in the exam and rectify them in the upcoming attempts.
+Going through the VIT question paper 2026 with solutions helps students identify the mistakes they made in the exam and rectify them in the upcoming attempts.

 Practicing with the VITEEE previous year question paper is one of the most effective ways to improve your performance on the exam.
 Solving the past year's papers gives you an idea of what to expect in the exam.
 You also get to know about the past year's trends and concepts that have been repealed over the years.
 You can also solve mock tests along with the previous year's question paper to improve your score.

-After the exam is over, the most common question that comes to almost every student’s mind is, "What college can I get into with my estimated score?"
+After the exam, the most common question that comes to almost every student’s mind is, "What college can I get into with my estimated score?"
 The VITEEE College Predictor Tool provides you with the exact answer to your question.
 After you have calculated your score using the solutions provided above on this page, enter that estimated score in the tool; it will provide you with the list of colleges you can get admission into based on your score.

 Frequently Asked Questions (FAQs)